kw3002/finalp/README.md

 Charts 1 through 4 were created using Tableau.
 Please refer to the tableau file(finalvisualizations.twb) in the repository for details.

-・Chart1: I used "bankfee_data.csv" file made by R.
+・Chart1: I used "bankfee_data.csv" file made from Bankrate by R.

 ・CHart2: I used "household income.csv" file made from US census.